 The Audit Committee assists the Board of Directors in its oversight of the integrity of our financial statements, the risk management and our internal controls and our compliance with legal and regulatory requirements.
-The Audit Committee interacts directly with, and evaluates the performance of, the independent registered public accounting firm, including determining whether to engage or dismiss the independent registered public accounting firm and to monitor the independent registered public accounting firm's qualifications and independence.
+The Audit Committee interacts directly with, and evaluates the performance of, the independent registered public accounting firm, including determining whether to engage or dismiss the independent registered public accounting firm's qualifications and independence.
 The Audit Committee also pre-approves all audit services and permissible non-audit services provided by the independent registered public accounting firm.
 The Audit Committee Report is included herein in the section labeled "Report of the Audit Committee of the Board of Directors."
 The Audit Committee has a written charter, which is available on our website at https://investor.sangamo.com/corporate-governance/governance-overview.